w3f/polkadot-wiki/docs/learn-governance.md

 ![](assets/governance/approval-vote.png)

 At genesis, there will be 6 to 12 seats in the Council.
 All stakeholders are free to signal their approval of any of the registered candidates.
-For every two weeks, one of those seats is up for election and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
-All members have a fixed term (1 year).
-Council members can be removed early only by a referendum.
+Council elections are handled by the same Phragmen election process that selects validators from the available pool based on nominations.
+However, token holders' vote for councillors are isolated from any of the nominations they may have on validators.
+Council terms last for one day.
+At the end of each term, Phragmen election algorithm is ran and the result will choose the new councillors based on the vote configurations of all voters.

 To elect a new council member, Polkadot employs the same election scheme as used for choosing the active set of validators, a [Phragmén election](learn-phragmen).
 The election also chooses a set